ritza-co/styleguide.ritza.co/docs/grammar/grammar.md

 ## Contractions

-Use common contractions (we’ll, let’s, can’t) to make your tone friendly and informal, but avoid less common contractions (d’ya know ’em?).
+Use common contractions (we'll, let's, can't) to make your tone friendly and informal, but avoid less common contractions (d'ya know 'em?).

 ## File extensions